serhioses/style-guide/README.md

 * prevent using an empty line for separating html;
 * use double quotes inside attributes;
 * attributes order must be the following: [xmlns, id, class, width, height, viewBox, fill, src, href, type, name, value, maxlength, checked, selected, readonly, disabled, other attributes, data-attributes, custom attributes];
-* always close tags event if it is self-closing element;
+* always close tags event if it is a self-closing element;

 ## CSS
 * Follow a cetrain order of properties in your stylesheets.
-For example, block model properties (display, margin, width), positioning properties (position, top, left), font properties (font-family, font-size), etc. So the idea is not to mix properties that are not related to each other.
+For example, block model properties (display, margin, width), positioning properties (position, top, left), font properties (font-family, font-size), etc. So the idea is not to mix properties that are not related to each other;
 * every pair of property-value must begin with a new line;
 ```css
 // Wrong (all on one line)